tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: update get_hand_item() to return None if hand_list is empty
 - TBD: sort out active_gs.get_room() => move to .map & std w/ map.get_obj_room()
 - TBD: implement global verb synonyms for 'sit in' or 'sit on' == enter()
+	- TBD: also want to enable 'go in' and 'go out' of chair
 - IDEA: consider converting Writing to Decorations (examine() vs. read() )
 - TBD: create a version just for interp() updates and gather all interp updates there!!
 - IDEA: verb synonyms per obj with 'move' as a broadly used and variable synonym??